huggingface/diffusers/docs/source/en/using-diffusers/other-formats.md

 The checkpoint - or `.ckpt` - format is commonly used to store and save models.
 The `.ckpt` file contains the entire model and is typically several GBs in size.
 While you can load and use a `.ckpt` file directly with the [`~StableDiffusionPipeline.from_single_file`] method, it is generally better to convert the `.ckpt` file to 🤗 Diffusers so both formats are available.

-There are two options for converting a `.ckpt` file; use a Space to convert the checkpoint or convert the `.ckpt` file with a script.
+There are two options for converting a `.ckpt` file: use a Space to convert the checkpoint or convert the `.ckpt` file with a script.

 ### Convert with a Space